FME Versions and Workspace Compatibility

 Projects

-Projects are often used to move workflows between different FME Flow instances, and function similar to the Backup and Restore process of upgrading.
-We try our best to be backward compatible, meaning projects can be imported to an FME Flow that is either the same or higher build number as the FME Flow the project was exported from.
-This means that moving projects from FME 2023 to 2024 is okay, but the reverse is not.
-This also applies down to the minor version or build number, where we cannot ensure compatibility is maintained when moving a project from 2023.2.4 build 23785 to 2023.2.3 build 23783, but the reversed action moving to a newer version should be okay.
-The limitation to backward compatibility aligns with our support policy of 3 years.
-For example, we attempt to maintain backward compatibility between 2021 and 2024, but may suggest using an intermediate build like 2022 when attempting to move projects from 2020 to 2024 if issues are being encountered.
+Projects are often used to move workflows between different FME Flow instances and function similarly to the Backup and Restore process during upgrades.
+We try our best to be backward-compatible, meaning projects can be imported into an FME Flow that is either the same or a higher build number than the FME Flow from which the project was exported.
+This means that moving projects from FME 2023 to 2024 is okay, but moving them from 2024 to 2023 is not.
+This also applies down to the minor version or build number, where we cannot ensure compatibility is maintained when moving a project from 2023.2.4 build 23785 to 2023.2.3 build 23783, but the reversed action, moving to a newer version, should be okay.
+The backward-compatibility limitation aligns with our 3-year support policy.
+For example, we attempt to maintain backward compatibility between 2021 and 2024, but may suggest using an intermediate build, such as 2022, when moving projects from 2020 to 2024 if issues are encountered.

-Although we aim to be backward compatible, sometimes there are uncommon scenarios we don’t anticipate and an issue arises.
-For this reason, we always recommend testing workflows entirely before placing them in a production environment.
+Although we aim to be backward-compatible, sometimes uncommon scenarios arise that we don’t anticipate, resulting in issues.
+For this reason, we always recommend testing workflows thoroughly before deploying them to production.

 Upgrading and Migration

-Upgrading FME Flow involves taking a back-up of the older FME Flow version and restoring it to a newer version.
-Again, we try our best to be backward compatible, meaning we support migrating to newer versions of FME Flow within our support policy of 3 years.
-If you are upgrading and migrating to a newer version that is greater than 3 years newer, it may be necessary to use an intermediate build, such as FME Flow 2022 when attempting to migrate from FME 2020 to 2024.
+Upgrading FME Flow involves taking a backup of the older FME Flow version and restoring it to a newer version.
+Again, we try our best to be backward-compatible, meaning we support migrating to newer versions of FME Flow within our 3-year support policy.
+If you are upgrading to a version more than 3 years newer, you may need to use an intermediate build, such as FME Flow 2022, when migrating from FME 2020 to 2024.
 Like projects, forward incompatibility applies down to the minor version or build number, where migrating from 2023.2.4 build 23785 to 2023.2.3 build 23783 would technically not be supported.

 In certain unexpected scenarios, you may want to downgrade FME Flow.
-This is unsupported and technically not compatible, but in certain situations we will try our best to support the migration.
-An example is an upgrade from FME Flow 2022 to 2025 resulted in some issues with compatibility and you wish to upgrade to FME 2024 instead.
+This is unsupported and technically not compatible, but in certain situations, we will try our best to support the migration.
+An example is an upgrade from FME Flow 2022 to 2025, which caused compatibility issues, and you wish to upgrade to FME 2024 instead.
 The best course of action would be to restore the 2022 backup to 2024, rather than taking a backup of the 2025 FME Flow and restoring it to 2024.

-Although we aim to be backward compatible, sometimes there are uncommon scenarios we don’t anticipate and an issue arises.
-For this reason, we always recommend testing workflows entirely before placing them in a production environment.
+Although we aim to be backward-compatible, sometimes uncommon scenarios arise that we don’t anticipate, resulting in issues.
+For this reason, we always recommend testing workflows thoroughly before deploying them to production.

 Publishing from FME Form to FME Flow

-Compatibility between FME Form and FME Flow when publishing workspaces is slightly different than compatibility within FME products.
+Compatibility between FME Form and FME Flow when publishing workspaces differs slightly from that within FME products.
 For best results, FME Form and FME Flow should match in versions when publishing.
-However, publishing is supported if the year and major version match and the version of FME Form is the same or older than FME Flow.
+However, publishing is supported if the year and major version match, and the FME Form version is the same or older than the FME Flow version.
 For example, publishing from FME Form 2024.1.1 to FME Flow 2024.1.2 is supported, but publishing from FME Form 2024.1.3 to FME Flow 2024.1.2 is not supported.
 See our documentation on Publishing to FME Flow for more examples on FME Form and Flow publishing compatibility.

 FME Hub and Packages

 FME will automatically install the latest version of an available custom transformer or package from the FME Hub.
 This may cause incompatibility with older versions of FME.
-Older versions of custom transformers and packages can be manually downloaded directly from their FME Hub page and installed to be used with an older version of FME.
+Older versions of custom transformers and packages can be manually downloaded from their FME Hub pages and installed for use with an older version of FME.
 To do this on the specific FME Hub page, click the drop-down arrow next to the version number, select the desired version, and then select Download.

 Operating System Compatibility

-Note that very large 64-bit workspaces may exceed the per-process RAM limit of 32-bit FME.
+Note that very large 64-bit workspaces may exceed the 32-bit FME per-process RAM limit.
 32-bit FME has been deprecated and is no longer available.
 See FME 32-bit Windows Support for more information.

 Beta Builds and Releases

-Functionality in beta builds of FME may be changed or removed without notice in the course of development and testing.
+Functionality in beta builds of FME may be changed or removed without notice during development and testing.
 Workspaces created using a beta build may therefore be incompatible with the release build of that version.

 The earlier in the development cycle, the more likely it is that beta build functionality will change.
 At the other end of the spectrum, "release candidate" beta builds are close to the final product and unlikely to have any further major updates.
 See FME Beta Usage | Beta FAQ for more information.